django/dsf-working-groups/active/marketing.md

 Delegated responsibilities for the group to work on autonomously:

-- Management of the "www" djangoproject.com website content, in particular the Django blog and other content pages, excluding fundraising pages.
+- Management of the "www" djangoproject.com website content, in particular the Django blog and other channels that are closely related to marketing.
 - Management of one-off campaign sites like the [20th birthday site](https://birthday20.djangoproject.com/).

 Delegated responsibilities for the group to work on with others: